mathesar-foundation/mathesar-wiki/product/specs/publicly-shareable-links.md

 This spec describes the working principle of the initial versions of Publicly shareable links and ability to embed tables & explorations in other sites.

 ## Goals
-* Users should be able to publicly share tables & explorations via links.
+* Users should be able to publicly share tables & explorations as url links.
 * Users should be able to embed tables and explorations in other sites.

 ## What this feature is, and what its not